Dynesshely/Frightening-Wind/README.md

-﻿# Screeps AI Game Bot
+﻿# FW AI Game Bot

 Welcome to my Screeps AI bot project.
 This bot is designed to automate resource gathering, construction, and defense in the game Screeps World.